MAS DevOps Ansible Collection Ansible CLI

 ocp_node_taint_keys¤

-A comma-seperated list of taints to add to the selected node
+Comma-separated list of taint keys to add to the selected node.

 ocp_node_taint_values¤